 With roots in indiaenous oral traditions.
 Mexico has a rich literary history.
-Early Maya and Aztecs myths, recorded histories. and elements of social and political life through songs, poems, and hymns.
-The earliest forms of written literature were pictographs and ideographs, the use of pictures and symbols to represent certain words and phrases of Language (see p.
-3 and
+Early Maya and Aztecs myths, recorded histories. and elements of social and political life through songs, poems, and hymns, The earliest forms of written literature were pictographs and ideographs, the use of pictures and symbols to represent certain words and phrases (see Language and Communication).

-Communication).
 In the 16th century, Spanish Franciscan Friar Sahagún and Nahua elders wrote La Historia General de las Cosas de Nueva España (The General History of the Things of New Spain), also known as the Florentine Codex, an ethnographic study of Mesoamerica.
-Around the same time, Jesuit priests (see p.
-3 of Religion and Spirituality) and immigrants transcribed a compilation of Nahuatl poems, Romances de señores de Nueva España (Ballads of the Lords of New Spain), that recorded indigenous values and ways of life.
+Around the same time, Jesuit priests (see Religion and Spirituality) and immigrants transcribed a compilation of Nahuatl poems, Romances de señores de Nueva España (Ballads of the Lords of New Spain), that recorded indigenous values and ways of life.